calvinanglo/PetMeet-Website/README.md

 # PetMeet-Website
-Tinder website for pets to meet built with html css and bootstrap 5 framework.
+A website for pets to meet built with html css and bootstrap 5 framework.